 Chicken and Rice Recipe for Sick Dogs

 A bland meal may not sound appetizing for your pooch, but sometimes it’s a good option for dogs with upset stomachs.
 However, there are a few things to keep in mind when preparing your dog’s meal.
 Always use boneless, skinless chicken breast.
-This avoids excess fat, which could further upset your dog’s stomach.
+Using boneless, skinless chicken breast is important because it has less fat, which can be easier on your dog’s stomach if they’re feeling unwell.
 Next, always boil your dog’s chicken pieces to remove excess fat.

 While boiled chicken loses more B vitamins than roasted chicken, boiled chicken retains more iron, folate, and vitamin E. For rice, we recommend sticking with white rice.
 This is because brown rice is higher in fiber and can worsen an upset stomach when given in excess.
 Be sure to prepare the rice according to the package instructions.